Go to Client Portal

 Clinical Literature Reviews

-Clinical literature reviews can serve as a valuable tool in strengthening a manufacturer’s product portfolio.
+Clinical literature reviews can be valuable in strengthening a manufacturer’s product portfolio.
 A thorough search and robust synthesis of available literature relevant to a particular medical device may provide important information to guide further product development, reveal much-needed evidence to substantiate current clinical indications, identify potential ‘off-label’ applications or flag critical adverse event (AE) data.

-Depending on the scope, such a review might also consider information gathered from pre-clinical studies for regulatory purposes or to provide information of commercial interest in relation to a competitor device.
+Depending on the scope, such a review might also consider information gathered from pre-clinical studies for regulatory purposes or to provide information of commercial interest concerning a competitor device.
 Within the U.S. in particular, both FDA guidance and the Code of Federal Regulations stipulate the need for literature reviews as sources of information regarding safety, efficacy and ‘known use.’

-A device manufacturer should be the foremost expert on their particular medical device, and this is where NAMSA can help.
-Our team of medical writers come from a diverse range of clinical, technical and scientific backgrounds to provide you with the objective answers you need to support your desired commercialization and business outcomes.
+Our medical writers come from diverse clinical, technical and scientific backgrounds to provide you with the objective answers you need to support your desired commercialization and business outcomes.

 Labeling, Instructions for Use and User Manuals